sfwnisme/school-management-system/README.md

 - [ ] create select input UI Component
 - [x] change the `user-update-form.tsx` and `user-reset-password.tsx` file like the `instructor-update-form.tsx` file
 - [ ] display the supervisor and the manager in the tables of the departments and the instructors
-- [x] change the typescript types file `definitions.d.ts` to `definitions.ts` as it documentation recommeded
+- [x] change the typescript types file `definitions.d.ts` to `definitions.ts` as it documentation recommended
-- update the following components to the new, clea and a little single-resonsibitlity approach
+- update the following components to the new, clean and a little single-responsibility approach
   - [x] `user-update-form.tsx`
   - [x] `user-reset-password-form.tsx`
   - [x] `instructor-update-form.tsx`